luchezar-d/L.D-Banking/README.md

 ---

 ## Features
+- Modern, responsive UI/UX with fixed navbar, full-width header, mobile-friendly layouts, and a gradient footer.
 - Users can apply for banking products (Loan, Flash Credit, Credit Card) via a web form.
 - All applications are stored in MongoDB with required fields: `fullName`, `email`, `city`, `postalCode`, `productType`, `amount`, `status`, `kycResult`, `createdAt`.
 - Backend validates all required fields and always sets status to `Offer Made` on creation.